 Baron Mirko Zeta (Bass or Baritone) – the rediculously inept but self-assured Pontevedrian ambassador to France whose first and only priority is to keep Hanna’s money in the country.
 He is often busy scheming and seems to frequently forget about his wife Valencienne's existence.

 Note: This role can also be performed as a spoken role.

-Raoul de Saint-Brioche (Tenor) – an unmarried Parisian merchant who isn't attracted to Hannah but pursues her relentlessly for her money.
+Raoul de Saint-Brioche (Tenor) – an unmarried Parisian merchant who isn't attracted to Hanna but pursues her relentlessly for her money.

-Vicomte Pierre Cascada (Baritone) – an unmarried Parisian viscount who isn't attracted to Hannah but pursues her relentlessly for her money.
+Vicomte Pierre Cascada (Baritone) – an unmarried Parisian viscount who isn't attracted to Hanna but pursues her relentlessly for her money.

 Counsellor Kromov (Baritone) – a pompous and inept Pontevedrian embassy counsellor who is friends with Danilo and hated by Baron Zeta.
 He doesn't understand his wife and is oblivious to her affair.

 Note: Kromov is a comic minor character who can be performed as a spoken role, with the vocal lines sung by a chorus member.